ooRexx/ooRexx/platform/unix/macos/install/Readme_ooRexx_USB.txt

    Use the process monitor to check that no rexx or rxapi processes are still running.
 Kill them using kill <PID> if they are still running.

-6. Open a Terminal and enter: export PATH="/Volumes/OOREXX5/bin:$PATH"
+6. Open a Terminal and enter: export PATH=/Volumes/OOREXX5/bin:$PATH

-Confirm that the installation works by entering one of:
+Confirm that the installation is working by entering one of:

 rexx -v (display version of Rexx)